-Keeping in mind that many of these rumors may prove false as we get closer to release, here's everything we know about the Samsung Galaxy Z Fold 4, along with every feature we hope Samsung adds to its new foldable phone.
+Here's everything we know about the Samsung Galaxy Z Fold 4, along with every feature we hope Samsung adds to its new foldable phone.

 Price and release date

-Display Supply Chain Consultants (DSCC) CEO Ross Young, who has a pretty solid track record with phone leaks, tweeted (opens in new tab) in mid-April that "phone production for July is more than double what it was for the Z Fold 3 and Z Flip 3.
+Previously, Display Supply Chain Consultants (DSCC) CEO Ross Young, who has a pretty solid track record with phone leaks, tweeted (opens in new tab) in mid-April that "phone production for July is more than double what it was for the Z Fold 3 and Z Flip 3.
 Pointing to a very strong launch.
 Might see a price cut."

-The Z Fold 3 shipped at $1,799, $200 cheaper than the Z Fold 2.
+In terms of pricing, the Z Fold 3 shipped at $1,799, $200 cheaper than the Z Fold 2.
 This rumor, coupled with a Naver leak (opens in new tab) suggesting Samsung had focused on providing the same quality at a lower mass production cost, could mean that we might see a Galaxy Z Fold 4 that dips even further in price, perhaps down a further $200 to $1,599.

 That's still not what we'd call affordable, of course; the real price will depend on whatever trade-in deals Samsung and local carriers offer.